kcwinner/advocacy/cubejs-serverless-demo/README.md

 # Cube.js Serverless Demo

-*Disclaimer*

 * All commands assume you have proper AWS IAM credentials
-* This uses an EXPERIMENTAL [DynamoDB cache/queue driver](https://github.com/cube-js/cube.js/pull/1496) for cubejs.
+* This uses an *EXPERIMENTAL* [DynamoDB cache/queue driver](https://github.com/cube-js/cube.js/pull/1496) for cubejs.
 It is a work in progress
+  * You can turn this off by swapping the environment variables for the Lambda functions
+  * There will be bugs :)
+* Uses the [aws-cdk](https://github.com/aws/aws-cdk) for deployments
 * Uses my [cdk-appsync-transformer](https://github.com/kcwinner/cdk-appsync-transformer) construct to generate the AppSync schema and tables
+* Uses [projen](https://github.com/projen/projen) for project management

 ## Setup